simomosi/dynamic-forms/docs/README.md

 ## Contribute
 Help me develop DynamicForms!

+Remember to work on `dist/dynamicforms.js` file to access source code (or import the `src/index.js` file as a module if you prefer).

 Useful commands:
 - `yarn build-dev` - Build the project in development mode: this enables dev tools and keeps references to original source code;
-- `yarn build-prod` - Build the project in production mode: this improves performance and security (hide all source code references).
+- `yarn build-prod` - Build the project in production mode: this improves performance and security (hide all source code references);

-First of all, build the library with my `yarn build-dev` script.
-Now you can work on project sources.
+- `yarn build` - Build both dev file and prod file.

 Please, update also the documentation if you can.